gennyble/wikarden/home.md

 [XXIIVV wiki]: https://wiki.xxiivv.com/site/home.html

 Consider links to things in the garden to be ephemeral.
 Prefer to paraphrase (or quote directly) and link to {the garden's root | home}.
 Maybe provide some directions.
 Either way: encourage exploration.

+### Recent Activity
+This is currently updated manually.
+I'd like to get it automatic one day, but my software is currently broken :D

+01g01 Log {01F}
+01g01 Created {doings} for tracking projects
+01f11 Finally wrote down {existing cube}
+01f11 Added "Conversion Clipboard" to {pocketbook}